sebsjames/maths/docs/ref/vec.md

 void arange (const Sy start, const Sy2 stop, const Sy2 increment);
 ```

-Python Numpy-like functions to fill the `morph::vec` with sequences of
+Python Numpy-like functions to fill the `sm::vec` with sequences of
 numbers.  `linspace` fills the `vec` with `N` values in a sequence
 from `start` to `stop`. `arange` fills up to `N` elements starting
 with `start` and ending with `stop` incrementing by `increment`.
 If